Meet the last 8 teams in the running for the Women's World Cup

 The showdown between Japan and Sweden could be fierce – the sort of quarterfinal matchup that could have been a final if the brackets had been different.

-Japan and Sweden haven't met in a Women's World Cup since the 2011 semifinal, when Japan won 3-1.
+Japan and Sweden haven't met in a Women's World Cup since the 2011 semifinals, when Japan won 3-1.

 Both teams have won all of their games so far in this tournament — though Sweden beat the U.S. only in penalty kicks after a scoreless game.